tensorchord/ai-infra-statistics/README.md

 ## Why don't you collect GitHub stars?

-GitHub stars are not a good indicator of popularity.
+First, there are many products that are not open source.
+Second, GitHub stars are not a good indicator of popularity.
+Please let us know if you have any suggestions for other metrics.

 ## How do you collect the statistics?